GEMS Metropole is committed to sustainability. Priority 4 of our Strategic Pillars is to become a sustainable school by 2023.

 As a school we ensure students take on social responsibility by adapting their learning from our local community to the global stage.
 We tackle head on the United Nations Sustainability Goals and students relish the hands-on approach.
 Growing our own medicinal herbs, fruit and vegetables is a step in the right direction of creating an open dialogue across our school about social responsibility and how we can make positive changes in the world.
 Students feel that they are part of the global discussion and can make a real difference.

-In KS3, our YR 9 art students work on producing merchandise for the farm.
-Such lines of production include environmentally friendly totes bags that are branded with our farm fresh logo.
 The students regularly visit the farm to gain inspiration for their creative designs and thoroughly enjoy being involved in these social enterprise initiatives!

 “I enjoyed visiting the farm with my teacher Ms Beth.
 We planted peppermint and watered them.
 We will check on them each week and watch them grow.
 We also saw chickens and Ms Beth explained that we need to look after the chickens; it is fun giving them their food.
 I love visiting the farm”.
 Hala El Gamal Year 2E

 “I really enjoy visiting the farm, my teacher Mr Conor teaches us the importance of sustainable food growth and irrigation by using the water systems and crops in the farm as examples it makes the topics much easier to understand.
 I also enjoy seeing the animals as living in a city we don’t get to see many chickens or ducks”.
 Leon McCann Year 6A